 On December 15, 2020, the School entered into a \$3,300,000 promissory note with a commercial bank.
-Payments of interest, calculated at the LIBOR rate plus 1.45%, with a minimum rate of 2%, were due monthly, with principal and all accrued unpaid interest due on December 15, 2024.
-The promissory note reduced the maximum principal balance of the loan each December 31 and June 30 throughout the term, meaning the maximum principal balance would be reduced to \$1,750,000 at June 30, 2022; \$1,050,000 at June 30, 2023; and \$350,000 at June 30, 2024.
-To satisfy these reductions, the School used pledge payments made on pledge receivables from the Building Hope Campaign, which served as collateral for the note as described in a Pledge Agreement between the School and the commercial bank.
+Payments of interest, calculated at the LIBOR rate plus 1.45%, with a minimum rate of 2%, were due monthly, with principal and all accrued unpaid interest originally due on December 15, 2024.
+To satisfy the required principal payments, the School used pledge payments made on pledge receivables from the Building Hope Campaign, which served as collateral for the note as described in a Pledge Agreement between the School and the commercial bank.
 During 2022, the School paid off the remaining balance in full.
-Interest of \$22,588 and \$38,102 was incurred and paid during 2022 and 2021, respectively.
+Interest of \$22,588 was incurred and paid during 2022.